Brooklyn earns distinction as dining destination

 "We had the underdog mentality.
 We were the 'other borough.'
 We now have some of the best food in the city," Sharkey said during the recent New York City Wine & Food Festival.

-Less financial pressure has fuelled more risk-taking among Brooklyn chefs and allowed restaurant owners to focus on cultivating a regular clientele.
+Less financial pressure has fueled more risk-taking among Brooklyn chefs and allowed restaurant owners to focus on cultivating a regular clientele.

 "I think Brooklyn chefs are not afraid to make an impact.
 There is a lot of freedom because the rent is lower," Elise Rosenberg, a co-owner of the restaurant Colonie said.